manroygood/roy-goodman/content/publication/ijbc-2011/index.md

 abstract: We describe an efficient and accurate numerical method for computing smooth approximations to invariant manifolds of planar maps, based on geometric modeling ideas from Computer Aided Geometric Design (CAGD).
-The unstable manifold of a hyperbolic fixed point is modeled by a piecewise B ́ezier interpolant (a Catmull–Rom spline) and properties of such curves are used to define a rule for adaptively adding points to ensure that the approximation resolves the manifold to within a specified tolerance.
+The unstable manifold of a hyperbolic fixed point is modeled by a piecewise Bézier interpolant (a Catmull–Rom spline) and properties of such curves are used to define a rule for adaptively adding points to ensure that the approximation resolves the manifold to within a specified tolerance.
 Numerical tests on a variety of example mappings demonstrate that the new method